 Women who inherit a deleterious mutation in BRCA1[27,28] or BRCA2 have an increased lifetime risk of breast cancer (which occurs at a younger age), ovarian cancer, and possibly colon cancer.
 Deleterious BRCA2 mutations are less common than BRCA1 mutations; BRCA2 mutations are also associated with male breast cancer, prostate cancer, pancreatic cancer, and lymphomas.

 Factors Associated With Increased Risk of Breast Cancer

-The Heart and Estrogen/Progestin Replacement Study included an open-label follow-up of a randomized controlled trial (RCT) of estrogen and progestin therapy in 2,763 women (mean age 67 years) who had coronary heart disease.
-After a mean follow-up of 6.8 years, the relative risk [RR] for breast cancer was 1.27 (95% confidence interval [CI], 0.84-1.94).
+The Heart and Estrogen/Progestin Replacement Study published in 2002 included an open-label follow-up of a randomized controlled trial (RCT) of estrogen and progestin therapy in 2,763 women (mean age, 67 years) who had coronary heart disease.
+After a mean follow-up of 6.8 years, the relative risk [RR] for breast cancer was 1.27 (95% confidence interval [CI], 0.84–1.94).
 Though not statistically significant, the RR estimate is consistent with the much larger Women's Health Initiative (WHI) study.

 The WHI-combined HT trial was terminated early (in July 2002) because the overall health risks exceeded benefits.